 If all your incoming emails are being converted to plain text, check the setting below and make sure it is not ticked.

 This setting is under File > Options > Trust Center > Trust Center Settings… > Email Security > Read as Plain Text > Read all standard mail in plain text.

-Emails Converted to Plain Text or Rich Text by the Recipient
+Emails Converted to Plain Text by the Recipient